Victor-Miron/How_high/README.md

 ## Contributors

-- **Victor Miron:** Project Lead and Developer
+- **Victor Miron**: Project Lead and Developer

 ## Tableau Visualization

-Visualize the processed data in Tableau by visiting the following link ( I advise using Chrome or Firefox for a better experience):
+Visualize the processed data in Tableau by visiting the following link (I advise using Chrome or Firefox for a better experience):

 [View on Tableau](https://public.tableau.com/app/profile/victor.miron/viz/HowHigh/Story1?publish=yes)